 4. Get a subscription to Tinder Plus to power up your matching tools.

 We’ve already suggested for you to “like” more potential matches and use the “super like” function in order to increase your chances of getting matches on Tinder.
 However, if you’re subscribed to Tinder Plus — Tinder’s paid premium service — then these two strategies get even more powerful!

 For one thing, you can “like” as many suggested matches as you want, so there’s less pressure to “ignore” someone and potentially regret what could have been.
 For another thing, you get to use the “super like” function up to five times per day, instead of just once!
 This allows you to let more potential matches know that they’re on your radar, and maybe give them extra incentive to “like” you back and create a match!

 For more information about the features and cost of Tinder Plus, visit our Is Tinder Free article.

-That's our primer on How Tinder's matching system works!
-Next, we'll show you how to start conversations with the people you get matched with on Tinder!
+That’s our primer on how Tinder’s matching system works!
+In our next tutorial, we’ll show you how to start conversations with the people you get matched with on Tinder!